ucsb-cs156/w22/_lectures/lect08.md

 # Introduction to JavaScript and React

 We may not get to this today.
-But if we do:
+But if we do, here are some notes:

+# JavaScript Programming Assignment 00 (jspa00) in progress

+This assignment is still a work in progress, but there is some reading you can do if you have finished everything else and want to get an early start.

-Create React App
+# Create React App
 * <https://create-react-app.dev/> describes a script that can be used to create a React app.
   ```
   npx create-react-app my-app